lucacic/lucacic-frontend-assignment/README.md

-# Cliet side
+# Run Client

 You can run the client with the following command `yarn workspace @frontend-assignment/client start`

-The client will be running on localhost:8080
+The client will be running on `localhost:8080`

 # Assignment for Frontend Position